csc-324-sga-assisting-tool/csc-324-sga-assisting-tool/README.md

 - Implement web app and interface that allows student organization to submit their event budget and get it approved.
 - Make a user-friendly, easy to use, and inclusive interface.
-- Simplify and speed the process to make, review, and approve budget requests.
+- Provide tools and automated procedures to help make the process of creating, submitting, and reviewing budget requests easier and faster.
 - Provide resources to help students new to the procedures of submitting budget requests.
-- Provide tools and automated procdeures to

 ## Issue Tracking

 Link to Issue Tracking Tool: [Trello Board](https://trello.com/invite/b/hfm58bcT/ATTI6cf82e3a6ed83c2febcd910d11c8363a47A90D48/issue-board)

+We are going use the Trello Board to track our backlog and the issues we are working on and/or completed for each sprint.
-## Layout
+## Repo Layout

+- `src/` or `lib/` : contains the source code for the app
+- `dist/` : contains output files (like our code after compilation)
+- `test/` : contains tests for our app